Amonkhet/Memory-Chambers/REPORT.md

 - Observational methods: cooperative evaluation, post-task walkthroughs.
 - Querying technique: questionnaires.

 We adopted cooperative evaluation and post-task walkthroughs during observations.
 Cooperative evaluation allow user and experimenter to coomunicate, actively expressing the feelings and critizing the software during the game.
-And it can help reduce reduces intimidation and frustration since our game may not be intuitive for people who don't play game.
+It helps reveal real-time thinking process and receive any support if nessaasary to proceed the game.
+It also can help reduce user frustration since some narrative cues may not be intuitive or obvious enough, which we need later improvements.
+Post-task walkthroughs access users' overall emotional engagement and narrative comprehension of the game.

 **Participants**: Our target audience is aged between 18 to 30 (catered for students and young people) who enjoy narrative-driven puzzle/adventure games, atmospheric story experiences, and exploration.
 We also include some causal players who play games less often, but enjoy aesthetics/emotion.
 To ensure the representativeness, we aim to balance between age (approx 70% university students, approx 30% working adults); gender (males/females); platform familiarity (at least 50% have experience on Unity.)